EntySec/HatSploit-Docs/docs/development/writing-plugins.md

 * `Usage` - Usage which is displayed if `MinArgs` condition is not achieved.
 * `MinArgs` - Minimum necessary arguments. (e.g. if your command requires one mandatory argument, then `MinArgs` should be `1`)

-**NOTE:** If your command has specific list of arguments thay should be displayed if `MinArgs` condition is not achieved, add `Options` like this:
+**NOTE:** If your command has specific list of arguments that should be displayed if `MinArgs` condition is not achieved, add `Options` like this:

 ```python
 'Options': {